overjs8888/apc-dapp/README.md

-# apc-dapp
-America Party Coin Official DApp
+# America Party Coin (APC) DApp

+This is the official DApp front page for APC.
+- Wallet connection
+- Simple UI for interaction